ericcornelissen/svgo-action/CONTRIBUTING.md

 issue in the Pull Request description and explain how you implemented the issue as clearly as possible.

+> [!NOTE]
-> **Note**: If you, for whatever reason, can not continue your work, please
+> If you, for whatever reason, can not continue your work, please share this in
-> share this in the issue or your Pull Request.
-This gives others an opportunity
+> the issue or your Pull Request.
+This gives others an opportunity to work on
-> to work on it.
-If we don't hear from you for an extended period of time we may
+> it.
+If we don't hear from you for an extended period of time we may decide to
-> decide to allow others to work on the issue you were assigned to.
+> allow others to work on the issue you were assigned to.

 ### Prerequisites